buildo/book/README.md

 You have a number strategies available.

-You could label the right side of the plug, so that it's easy for people to know how to insert it.
+You could label one side of the plug, so that it's easy for people to know how to insert it.

 Or you can put a sign next to every power outlet.